Generalized local jacobians and commutative group stacks: Grothendieck's generalized local jacobians

 For simplicity we denote by $Ext^i_{naive}(J_*(X),G)$ the left hand side of the above morphism.

 \begin{prop} For all $i\geq 0$ and all commutative group scheme $G$ which is affine if $i>0$ and unipotent if $i>1$, the morphism

 is an isomorphism. \end{prop}

 \textit{Proof.} As in \cite{MR0266929} we can use Galois descent in order to reduce to the case where $k$ is algebraically closed.
 We start by using that the projection $q : \HH^{alg}(X) \to J_*(X)$ is compatible with the filtrations on both sides: the filtration by dimension on $\HH^{alg}(X)$ and the naive filtration on $J_*(X)$.
-These filtrations induce convergent spectral sequences
+To prove the proposition we will proceed by descending induction on $d$ and will prove that the induced morphism